 She was then acquired by C.G.
 Willis where she was renamed as the Carteret.

-The tug was eventually acquired by Tucker Transportation of Camden, New Jersey.
-For the Oliver Transportation work.
-Where she was renamed as the Margaret after the Express Marine Incorporated family matriarch.
+The tug was eventually acquired by Tucker Transportation of Camden, New Jersey, for the Oliver Transportation (the forerunner of Express Marine) work, where she was renamed as the Margaret after the Express Marine Incorporated family matriarch.

 Powered by double compound steam engine, rated 700 horspower, with 155psi scotch boiler.
 However, the tug was later repowered with a single EMD diesel rated a 1,200 horsepower.